-Each robot shares its individual concept as soon as it is learned to improve the representation of this concept or to include a new concept in the other robot.
 Figure 3 shows the training objects used in this experiment.
 As can be seen in the figure, some objects have the same shape but different texture, some have the same texture but different shape, some others are not symmetric in their shape.
 The objective of this experiment is to show the performance of the system to detect coincident, complementary and confused information under a wide variety of conditions.

+In Figure 4 we present how the training objects were placed in the environment, and how the robots moved in the environment to see the different training objects.
 Robot 1 (R1) learned during individual training concepts for: dolphin, can, water bottle and vase.
 Robot 2 (R2) learned individual concepts for: vase, soda bottle, bottle and cone.
 Note that some objects are learned by both robots while others are only learned by one robot.